Heading to Dubai Opera? Here are 5 restaurants to dine at before the show

 Kohantei Japanese Wagyu Restaurant

-Located less than probably 50 steps away from Dubai Opera is Kohantei Japanese Wagyu Restaurant.
+Located less than probably 50 steps away from the doors of Dubai Opera is Kohantei Japanese Wagyu Restaurant.
 It is the only Japanese fine dining ‘Kaiseki’ experience in UAE.
-Kaiseki is a traditional Japanese multi-course meal consisting of light dishes served up in high-class restaurants.
+Kaiseki is a traditional Japanese multi-course meal consisting of light dishes served in high-class restaurants.
 Interiors are made up of handmade and storied Japanese artworks on the wall, authentic sliding shoji doors and tatami flooring and more which put together will provide a memorable experience.
 There are private rooms if you want privacy with your theatre partner.

 Kohantei, Unit 6 Plaza Level, Dubai Opera House, closed Sunday, Tel: (0)4 243 4951. @kohantei

 At the waterfront of the Palace Downtown is Thiptara, a Thai restaurant and terrace surrounded by Burj Lake.
-Out on the terrace which laces around the restaurant, you’ll find what is arguably the city’s best view of the Dubai Fountain, living up to the restaurant’s name which means magic at the water.
+Out on the terrace which laces around the restaurant, you’ll find what is arguably the city’s best view of the Dubai Fountain, living up to the restaurant’s name which means ‘magic at the water’.
 The menu consists of homemade Thai dishes with an emphasis on Bangkok-style seafood.

 Thiptara, Palace Downtown, Downtown Dubai, daily 6pm to 11.30pm.
 Tel: (04) 888 3444. addresshotels.com